 Automatic consent prompts often pre-load cookies

 The solutions that are currently available on the market often are just “dummy” consent prompts.
-At best, they have the ability to block the cookies after the consent settings are saved.
-Since this scenario includes pre-loading all cookies on your website on page load, these solutions aren’t compliant in light of the laws in the UK.
+Many of them have the ability to only block the cookies after the consent settings are saved.
+Since this scenario includes pre-loading all cookies on your website on page load, these solutions aren’t compliant in light of the UK law.

 Linking to the policy in the footer is a common practice.
 We definitely agree with that, but most of the time it’s not sufficient.
 Your visitors might expect to find it there, but it often requires a lot of effort to reach it – especially on lengthy pages.